Kassadin Build Guide by CasterMaster

 Quicksilver Sash

 It's Cleanse as an item, enough said.
 Get this if you're constantly getting hit by powerful crowd controls (ex. if the opposing team have a Malzahar and/or Warwick that are going to hunt you until you are dead).
 If it's not a lot of CC, you can just get Banshee's Veil, but just another option.
 Best not to get this item too early however, as you'll lose a lot of your damage output.
-Just this or Cleanse for these situations (you could also upgrade it to Mercurial Scimitar for the lols or if you have completed your build).
+Just this or Cleanse for these situations (you could also upgrade it to Mercurial Scimitar for literally no reason or if you have completed your build).

 space